homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 Find meaningful names for your components, functions, and constants; the easier it is to follow your code and reasoning, the better.

-Prefer a declarative and composable coding style, leveraging well-known functional programming paradigms that make your project easy to iterate on.
+Prefer a declarative, composable coding style, leveraging well-known functional programming paradigms to make your project easy to iterate on.

 Utilize modern React techniques and tools, such as hooks and contexts, where applicable.
-This will enable us to assess your library knowledge more accurately.
+This will allow us to assess your library knowledge more accurately.

 We haven't set up lint, format, and test scripts.
-Consider doing that yourself, given that Code Quality is a scoring metric. =)
+Please consider doing that yourself, since Code Quality is a scoring metric. =)

 ### Score